BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 ---------------
 ### Complete Rules
 - 1:1 Transformation With Lookup
+- 1:1 Transformation with Mapping and Lookup

-### Components and Concepts
+### Code Pieces and Concepts
 - Assigning Variables for easier use and null-checking
 - If...Else
 - Lookups

-\\ 1:1 Transfer with Lookup
+\\ 1:1 Transformation with Lookup
 ========================================
-MARTIAL:
- - Sorry i don t understand what tranfer means here
- - For each rule you must give context: situation and target -> will help a lot to understand

 Components
 ----------
 - [If...Else]